HS-2902 FLOORPLAN

 Your truck’s weight capacity

 The second important factor to consider is your truck’s weight capacity.
 Please do not confuse it with the towing capacity.
-Both are entirely different things.
-You can find your truck’s weight limit from the truck’s manual or the sticker on the driver’s door.
+Both are entirely different.
+You can find your truck’s weight limit in the truck’s manual or on the sticker on the driver’s door.

 Trucks come in various weight categories, such as one ton, ½ ton, or ¾ ton.
-You can choose a light-duty truck if you are going for a lite camper.
-However, for hard wall campers, you must opt for a heavy-duty, one-ton truck.
+You can choose a light-duty truck if you are going for a light camper.
+However, it would help if you opted for a heavy-duty, one-ton truck for hard-wall campers.

 Storage

 However, you may park on your driveway.
 With no space or restrictions, you are left with two options.
-Either store your camper bed in your backyard or arrange a proper storage area for it.
+Store your camper bed in your backyard or arrange a proper storage area.

-Since you invested thousands of dollars on a camper bed, you want it to be safely stored when not in use.
-I would recommend you to keep a storage plan in your mind before you pick one.
+Since you invested thousands of dollars in a camper bed, you want it safely stored when not used.
+I recommend you keep a storage plan in mind before picking one.

-I would recommend you to keep your camper bed off the ground.
-It would increase the camper’s life and cut down on insect or rodent issues as well.
+I would recommend that you keep your camper bed off the ground.
+It would increase the camper’s life and reduce insect or rodent issues.

-You can also place it on a concrete pad or driveway to ensure its better condition, eventually saving your money and time from any extra maintenance or repair.
+You can also place it on a concrete pad or driveway to ensure it’s in better condition, saving you money and time from any extra maintenance or repair.

 Outdoor Camper Storage